Photometric Classifications of Evolved Massive Stars: Preparing for the Era of Webb and Roman with Machine Learning: Sample Selection Labeling

 We first use the common name and \Gaia ${\tt source\_id}$ of the star to determine if the star belongs to the catalog of confirmed Luminous Blue Variables (LBVs) presented in \citet{richardson18}.
 Non-LBVs are classifed as WR stars if ``W'' is in the spectral type, or the SIMBAD ${\tt OType}$ is ``*WR''.
 Non-WRs with ``K'' or ``M'' in their spectral type are classified as either Red Supergiants (RSGs) or ``C/S/Giant'' if their SIMBAD ${\tt SP\_Type}$ contains ``III'' --- we keep all such low-mass contaminants in our sample as distinguishing between RSGs and luminous low-mass giants is still a difficult problem \citep{massey09,yang19,neugent20}.
 The resulting sample of RSGs is pure; of the five RSGs that don't have luminosity class I, all of them are luminosity class Ia-II, Ib-II, or Iab-II, which are consistent with bona fide RSGs \citep{levesque05}.
-This is a good test of the \Gaia DR2 parallaxes and \citet{bailerjones18} distances, as cool subgiants and dwarfs with luminosity class IV or V would have been erroneously classified as RSGs using our criteria had they been included in our sample due to bad distance and $M_G$ measurements.
+This is a good test of the \Gaia DR2 parallaxes and \citet{bailerjones18} distances, as cool subgiants and dwarfs with luminosity class IV or V would have been erroneously classified as RSGs using our criteria had they been included in our sample due to inaccurate distance and $M_G$ measurements.

 Non-RSGs with ``F'' or ``G'' in their spectral type are classified as Yellow Supergiants (YSGs).
 However, this includes a number of blue stars.
-Further inspection of these stars reveals a number of objects whose \texttt{MK\_Spectral\_Type} field indicates these are hot stars, with spectral type O, B, or A, which we classify as such (see below).
+Further inspection of these stars reveals a number of objects whose \texttt{MK\_Spectral\_Type} field contradictorily indicates these are hot stars, with spectral type O, B, or A. As these stars have \Gaia photometry consistent with hot stars, we classify them as such (see below).
 Eight low-mass yellow stars are also included in our sample.
 Stars with ``III'' or ``V'' in their spectral types are classified as Yellow Dwarfs.
+While luminosity class III formally denotes giant stars, only one yellow giant is in the sample, and so we assign it the Yellow Dwarf label.
 We note that for extragalactic samples, foreground dwarfs can usually be filtered based on proper motions, while dwarfs belonging to the stellar population under study can be excluded just based on their apparent magnitudes.
 Nonetheless, we retain this class to avoid confusion between these stars and true YSGs.
 All YSGs that aren't hot stars or dwarfs keep their YSG label.

 Of the objects that have not yet been classified, stars with ``[e]'' in their spectral type are classified as OB[e] stars, while non-OB[e] stars with spectral types including an ``e'' (without brackets, and without ``pec'' in their spectral type) are classified as OBAe stars.
 If the star is not yet classified and O, B, or A are in the spectral type with no additional information, they are classified as generic OBA stars.
 OBA stars with ``III'' or ``IV'' in their spectral type are classified as evolved OBA stars, stars with ``V'' in their spectral type are classified as OBA main sequence stars, and finally, stars with ``I'' in their spectral type are labeled as OBA supergiants.
 All stars that have not been assigned a label at this stage are either C/S stars (which are assigned the C/S/Giant class), stars labeled only as Variables in SIMBAD (e.g., LPVs, semi-regular variables, or just variables, without other spectral information) which are assigned the Miscellaneous Variable classification, or stars with no identifying information/no confirmed designation (e.g., the SIMBAD ${\tt OType}$ is ``Star'' or contains ``Candidate'') which are classified as Unknown/Candidate.